-- · The league field needs a grandstand and weather protection for spectators. - Suggested new uses for the town centre include: - swimming centre; - cinemas;

-- medical centre/super clinic on council depot land to supplement Long Jetty health care centre;

-- community centre; - public plaza next to library; and - children's day care. - Library is well utilised and should remain. - Residential use on vacant Crown land may not be compatible with traffic on surrounding roads in the town centre. - Landscaping and maintenance of pedestrian pathways is required, particularly to the south around Eastern Road and Bay Village Road. - Formal pedestrian access for the public is needed through the rear of Bateau Bay Square linking the car park and residential area to the west. - Additional parking is needed to service the shopping centre and new development in the town centre. - Lane widths in Bay Village Road and around the bus interchange need to be reviewed.
+- The league field needs a grandstand and weather protection for spectators. - Suggested new uses for the town centre include: - swimming centre; - cinemas; - medical centre/super clinic on council depot land to supplement Long Jetty health care centre; - community centre; - public plaza next to library; and - children's day care. - Library is well utilised and should remain. - Residential use on vacant Crown land may not be compatible with traffic on surrounding roads in the town centre. - Landscaping and maintenance of pedestrian pathways is required, particularly to the south around Eastern Road and Bay Village Road. - Formal pedestrian access for the public is needed through the rear of Bateau Bay Square linking the car park and residential area to the west. - Additional parking is needed to service the shopping centre and new development in the town centre. - Lane widths in Bay Village Road and around the bus interchange need to be reviewed.

-- Future development and new uses need to cater for changing demographics of the population. - Access across The Entrance Road for school children and Leagues Club supporters. - Odour from the sewerage treatment plant needs to be managed and taken into account.
+- A community shuttle bus would improve access around the town centre, particularly for seniors. - Future development and new uses need to cater for changing demographics of the population. - Access across The Entrance Road for school children and Leagues Club supporters. - Odour from the sewerage treatment plant needs to be managed and taken into account.